Continuous-BitWars/website/docs/index.md

 ### Player

 The player is the client you write and deploy to the Kubernetes cluster via GitHub.
-You [chose and fork a player][clients] and implement your strategy there.
+You [choose and fork a player][clients] and implement your strategy there.

 ### Bits